uncouthregions/jonathanpaulmitchell/content/post/disability-and-prosthesis.md

 Barthélémy, J.-H. (2015), *Life and Technology: An Inquiry Into and Beyond Simondon*, tran.
 B. Norman, Lüneberg: Meson Press.

 Boorse, C. (1977), 'Health as a Theoretical Concept', *Philosophy of Science*, 44 (4): 542--73.

+Borgmann, A. (1984), *Technology and the Character of Contemporary Life*.
+Chicago: University of Chicago Press.

 Buchanan, A. E., D. W. Brock, N. Daniels and D. Wikler (2000), *From Chance to Choice: Genetics and Justice*, Cambridge: Cambridge University Press.